-In order to better serve you, the Stanford Center for Continuing Medical Education (SCCME) has developed a draft strategic plan to provide a roadmap for our efforts for the next six years.
-It is still in draft form so please review it and let us know if you have any ideas on how to make it better.
-Thank you.
+In order to better serve you, the Stanford Center for Continuing Medical Education (Stanford CME) has developed a strategic plan to provide a roadmap for our efforts for the next six years.

 Daryl Oakes, MD